khakhalin/notes/04_Features.md

 * **LDA** (Linear Discriminant Analysis) - optimal separation of classes.
 At each step, maximize separation (distance) between classes, aka **Fisher Linear Discriminance**.
 Obviously, label-driven, and these labels are nominal.
 Refs: [wiki](https://en.wikipedia.org/wiki/Linear_discriminant_analysis); detailed descriptoin in [[03_Classification]].
 * **CCA** (Canonical Correlation Analysis) - in 1D case, finds a mix of X, optimally correlated with a given output value y (similar to LDA for labels, but for continuous y).
 More generally, for two high-D datasets X and Y, finds directions (projections to low-D) in both X and Y such that the correlation between these directions is maximal.
 In even more general case, develop a sequence of these correspondences, defining an "optimal rotation" from one space to another.
 Refs: [wiki](https://en.wikipedia.org/wiki/Canonical_correlation)
 * **ICA** (Independent Component Analysis) - makes the basis statistically independent.
 Can be considered an extension of PCA that goes beyound 2nd order statistics.
-* **NMF** (Non-negative Matrix Factorization) - keeps all elements in the basis non-negative, which often aids interpretability.
+* **NMF** (Nonnegative Matrix Factorization) - keeps all elements in the basis non-negative, which often aids interpretability.
+Is often used with constraints (e.g. "orthogonality of weights")

 Refs:
 * [A lecture with a list of approaches](https://www.cc.gatech.edu/~hic/8803-Fall-09/slides/SubSpace-Learning.pdf)	, by Horst Bischof and Ales Leonardis